 Blog: Joining the Laughing Planet Community Engagement, Outreach and Marketing Team as an Advisor

-I'm glad to report that I accepted this offer from Tim.
-In addition to this being a great group to be a part of, it's also a phenomenal opportunity to cultivate further collaboration between the University and other higher education institutions and the community at-large.
+I'm glad to report that I accepted this opportunity from Tim.
+In addition to this being a great group to be a part of, it's also a phenomenal opportunity to cultivate further collaboration between the University and other higher education institutions in Northern Nevada, including the community at-large.
 Want to get involved?

 Since the original post was published (☝🏽), here is some headway the group has been able to accomplish and set its focus on during the first couple of months.
 The team now has:

 an updated and branded web presence, https://reno.laughingplanet.blog that leverages WordPress as the content management system (CMS) with a custom, headless CMS front-end solution that I built for the team with a modern tech stack, such as React, Node.js, and Bristlecone (design system).